EcsedeiPedro/muvrate/README.md

-This is a React + Next.JS Project, wich user could rate movies and also save the movies on his wishlist.
+This is a React + Next.JS Project, wich user could rate movies and also save them on his wishlist.

 ## Project on developing